In

 lot of films and stills.

-Paul Hunt resides in Redondo Beach CA
+Paul Hunt resides in Redondo Beach CA,

 |

-Paul Hunt's Features
+Paul Hunt's Feature

-Paul Hunt began making films in 1965 under the
+Paul Hunt began making films in

-(1966), followed by Blow the Man Down (1968), "Jefferson
+Psychedelics (1966), followed by Blow the Man Down (1968), "Jefferson

 Hotel" (1966), "Sweet Smoke" (1967) and 60+ others.